 The idea for a community hospital began with a grassroots effort and a two-day chili event that raised $1,000.05.
 The event sparked community interest, and the additional construction funds poured in.
 The hospital opened March 30, 1958, as an 80-bed facility.

-Today, North Kansas City Hospital is a 69-acre campus comprised of North Kansas City Hospital, a 451-licensed bed, acute-care facility; the Pavilion encompassing patient rooms, outpatient services, offices for hospital staff, physician offices and a conference center; Health Center, the location for Home Health Services and Signature Psychiatric Health; and two physician office buildings, known as Medical Plaza and Professional Building; and NorthCare Hospice House, the Northland's only hospice house.
+Today, North Kansas City Hospital is a 451-licensed bed, acute-care facility situated on 69 acres.
+The campus encompasses the Pavilion (patient rooms, outpatient services, staff offices, physician offices and a conference center); the Health Center, which houses Home Health Services and Signature Psychiatric Health; two physician office buildings, known as Medical Plaza and Professional Building North; and NorthCare Hospice House, the Northland's only hospice house.